The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 On windows, “name” is the last value iterated over, so it blows away the value of “command” and the test fails.

-#3 Updated by Chris Price about 2 years ago
+#3 Updated by Chris Price over 2 years ago

 Working repro example for this is here: